 Shema is a Clinical Research Fellow at UCL’s Institute for Global Health, and Honorary Consultant HIV Physician at Mortimer Market Centre.
 Her main area of interest is the health and well-being of women living with HIV.
 She is Chief Investigator of the PRIME Study, one of the largest studies of HIV and ageing in women internationally.
 Shema trained in epidemiology and medical anthropology, and has expertise in mixed-methods and interdisciplinary research.
 Her academic experience includes doctoral research on HIV care during pregnancy, and a Fulbright Scholarship to Columbia University analysing data on late HIV diagnosis.
-She has a number of national roles including Vice-Chair of the British HIV Association’s HIV and Pregnancy Guidelines Committee.
+She has a number of national roles including Vice-Chair of the British HIV Association’s HIV and Pregnancy Guidelines Committee; and Trustee, Positively UK.

 Dr Jo Gibbs

 Jo is a Senior Clinical Research Associate in the Institute for Global Health at UCL, and an Honorary Consultant in Sexual Health and HIV at Mortimer Market Centre.
 Her research interests include digital health, legal and regulatory issues surrounding online care, privacy and confidentiality in an online context, and public health.
 Her MRC-funded doctoral research was within the eSTI2 (electronic self-testing instruments for sexually transmitted infections) consortium.
 More recently she has led research funded by i-sense (an EPSRC funded consortium (EP/R00529X/1)).
 Her research is methodological, applied and interdisciplinary.
 She is a CASMI (Centre for Advancement of Medical Innovation) Fellow.